cloudlane-one/k8s-baseline/README.md

 ### UPGRADE FAILED: another operation (install/upgrade/rollback) is in progres

 Likely a previous helm operation was interrupted, leaving it in an intermediate state.
 See [this StackOverflow response](https://stackoverflow.com/a/71663688) for possible solutions.

+### Re-running the playbook after errors

+If the error occured within the play "Install k3s on all cluster nodes and bootstrap infrastructure", then re-run the entire playbook, otherwise it suffices to run the infrastructure part via appending `--tags infra` to the command.